 Students enrolled in the Engaged Service Scholars program attend skills training workshops offered during the year that focus on developing the students’ skills in these four areas.
 Previous workshops included a focus on Advocacy and Influencing Policymakers and grant writing to advance the work of non-profit organizations.

 Students also will be required to complete the foundations path of the Leadership Development Program.
 More information can be found on the Leadership Development Program page.

-After 200 civic engagement hours, students will present on their experience in the yearly capstone presentation.
-Where members of the NC State and local community are invited to engage with our scholars and learn from the students’ insights and experiences.
+After 200 civic engagement hours, students will present on their experience in the yearly capstone presentation where members of the NC State and local communities are invited to engage with our scholars and learn from the students’ insights and experiences.